msa03/QA_Final_Project_Spring_Petclinic/README.md

 We decided to use a t2.medium instance for the Jenkins server and a t2.medium instance for the kubernetes cluster.
 The cost of a t2.medium is $0.0464/hour and a kubernetes cluster is $0.10/hour.
 It was estimated that we would run these resources for approximately 24 hours, a day before the presentation, which was estimated at $5.

 ### Terraform
-We chose to use terraform as a way to manage the entire lifecycle of our infrastructure through the use infrastructure as code.
-We declared infrastructure components in configuration files that are then used by Terraform to provision various resources on AWS.
+We chose to use terraform as a way to manage the entire lifecycle of our infrastructure through the use of infrastructure as code.
+We declared infrastructure components in configuration files that are then used by Terraform to provide various resources on AWS.

 ### Risk assessment
 Our risk assessment shows the possible issues that may occur during the development and deployment of our project.
 This helps us to minimize any major faults or setbacks during the project: